 If parasailing just isn’t enough of a thrill, see Mauritius from a different perspective and take a helicopter trip around the island to enjoy the stellar island views.
 Get a glimpse of the well-known underwater waterfall as well as many other major sights and incredible island features.

 Although expensive, this incredible experience definitely provides value for money.
-I would suggest contacting Corail Helicopters as they have received great reviews on their services and friendly staff.
+Top tip: try contacting Corail Helicopters as they have received great reviews on their services and friendly staff.

 Perhaps if you’re looking for a cheaper alternative, consider the seaplane tours from Le Morne.
 Here, you can enjoy the same breathtaking views and a more personal tour.

-I feel that, if I were to mention the perfect activity for any adrenaline junky, this would be a more relevant attraction.
-If this tickles your fancy, get in contact with Skydive Mauritius, who will happily throw you out of one of their aeroplanes (at least, with a highly qualified instructor).
+If this tickles your fancy, get in contact with Skydive Mauritius, who will happily throw you out of one of their airplanes (at least, with a highly qualified instructor).

-This again is a relatively expensive excursion, however, it is definitely worthwhile if you’re wanting to expand your collection of memories.
-Nobody forgets jumping out of an aeroplane.
+Again, this is a relatively expensive excursion, however, it is definitely worthwhile if you’re wanting to expand your collection of memories.
+After all, nobody forgets jumping out of an airplane.

 - Magnificant weather